Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Learn how to build the home of your dreams and save on home loan interest while you do it.

-If you are looking to build your new home rather than buy an existing property, you need a different type of home loan known as a construction loan.
-A construction loan can also suit you if you are making major renovations to your existing home or to a property you have bought but which needs a bit (or a lot) of work before you call it home.
+If you are looking to build your new home rather than buy an existing property, you need a different type of mortgage known as a construction loan.
+A construction loan may also suit if you are making major renovations to your existing home or a property you have bought but which needs a bit (or a lot) of work before you call it home.

 Construction loans aren’t set up in quite the same way as a regular mortgage.
-Instead, the lender considers the total amount you need to borrow in order to pay your builder, and then breaks down the full amount into separate payments called progress draws.
-These are percentages of the total building contract amount paid out of your mortgage funds to the builder throughout the construction process.
+Instead, the lender considers the total amount you need to borrow to pay your builder and then breaks down the full amount into separate payments called progress draws.
+These are a percentage of the total building contract amount paid from your mortgage funds to the builder, throughout the construction process.

-While progress draws are being made, the majority of lenders will only expect you to pay the interest due on the amounts that have been drawn.
-Your full principal and interest payments won’t begin until after the handover has taken place and you have received the keys to your new home, meaning you save on interest during the construction process.
+While progress draws are being made, the majority of lenders only expect you to pay the interest due on the amounts that have been drawn.
+Full principal and interest payments don’t begin until after handover has taken place and you receive the keys to your new home, meaning you save on interest during the construction process.

-An owner builder or self-build mortgage is designed for those people who wish to build their own home without the help of a licensed builder.
-As banks and lenders use the property as security for your mortgage, many of them consider owner builder mortgages to be high risk.
-For this reason, many banks and lenders will not accept applications for these types of home loans.
+An owner-builder or self-build mortgage is designed for those people who wish to build their own home without the help of a licenced builder.
+As banks and lenders use the property as security for your mortgage, many of them consider owner-builder mortgages to be high risk.
+For this reason, many banks and lenders do not accept applications for these types of home loans.

-Additionally, those lenders that do offer owner builder mortgages will usually limit the loan amount to 60% of the total land value and construction cost.
-The lender will take into account the value of the vacant land as part of the valuation total.
-However, you should note that the actual completed value of the home is rarely taken into account when factoring in the value of the security property with owner builders.
-Instead, the lender will look closely at the quotes provided to form the estimated cost of materials and labour required to complete the construction.
+Additionally, those lenders that do offer owner-builder mortgages usually limit the loan amount to 60% of the total land value and construction cost.
+The lender takes into account the value of the vacant land as part of the valuation total.
+However, you should note that the actual completed value of the home is rarely taken into account when factoring in the value of the security property with owner-builders.
+Instead, the lender looks closely at the quotes provided to form the estimated cost of materials and labour required to complete the construction.

-Construction loans are suitable for any borrower intending to build a new home on a vacant block of land.
-This includes buying a house and land package from a licensed builder, or conducting major renovations to an existing home, such as adding new rooms.
+Construction loans are suitable for any borrower intending to build a new home on a vacant block of land, which includes buying a house and land package from a licenced builder or conducting major renovations to an existing home, such as adding new rooms.

-Property developers for small scale developments may also use construction loans, but these might only be available if you’re building under a certain number of properties.
-If you’re building a larger amount of properties (usually over four) most lenders will consider this to be larger-scale development, which will require commercial finance instead.
+Property developers for small scale developments may also use construction loans, but these might only be available if you’re building below a certain number of properties.
+If you’re building a higher number of properties (usually over four) most lenders consider this to be a larger-scale development, which instead requires commercial finance.

-Due to the inherent risks involved for the lender, construction home loans are normally only offered to borrowers who have very good credit histories.
-The eligibility criteria is much more stringent for construction home loan applicants than it is for borrowers applying for a more traditional home loan.
-The initial down payment that is required is usually quite significant, especially if the building lot is not of great value without a building on it.
-Most lenders will want at least 20% of the total cost put down as a deposit.
+Due to the inherent risks involved for the lender, construction home loans are normally only offered to borrowers who have an extremely good credit history.
+The eligibility criteria is much more stringent for construction home loan applicants than it is for borrowers applying for a more traditional mortgage.
+The initial down payment required is usually quite significant, especially if the building lot is not of great value without a building on it.
+Most lenders want at least 20% of the total cost put down as a deposit.

 Do I need to buy a house and land package to get a construction loan?

 You don’t technically need to buy a house and land package from one builder or developer to get a construction loan.
-You may have already purchased a vacant block of land earlier using a regular home loan.
-It’s only when you sign a building contract with your licensed builder that you’ll need a construction loan.
-Keep in mind that you will end up with two separate mortgages this way.
+You may have already purchased a vacant block of land using a regular mortgage.
+It’s only when you sign a building contract with your licenced builder that you need a construction loan.
+Keep in mind that this way you do end up with two separate mortgages.

-Do I have to use a licensed builder to construct my home?
+Do I have to use a licenced builder to construct my home?

-The vast majority of banks and lenders will prefer that you choose a licensed builder to construct your home before they extend a construction loan for you.
-However, there are some lenders that will allow you to build your own home as an owner builder.
-This is ideal if you’re a qualified tradesperson or if you have a building license of your own, but an owner builder loan isn’t for the faint of heart.
+The vast majority of banks and lenders prefer that you choose a licenced builder to construct your home before they extend a construction loan.
+However, there are some lenders that allow you to build your own home as an owner-builder, which is ideal if you’re a qualified tradesperson or if you have a building licence of your own, but an owner-builder loan isn’t for the faint of heart.

 What clauses are involved with a construction loan?

-In some cases you are able to include a finance clause when you sign your contract for your vacant block of land.
-This type of clause is quite common when purchasing vacant land or even an established home via private treaty sale (not at auction), where you’re able to insert a clause that says “Subject to Finance”.
+In some cases, you can include a finance clause when you sign your contract for a vacant block of land.
+This type of clause is quite common when purchasing vacant land or even an established home via private treaty sale (not at an auction), where you can insert a clause that says “subject to finance”.

-The ability to include a finance clause like this gives you several benefits:
+The ability to include a finance clause provides several benefits:

 - It helps to protect you against being forced to take out finance that isn’t suited to you.

-- It allows you to get out of your contractual obligation if your finance application doesn’t get approved for whatever reason.
+- It allows you to withdraw from your contractual obligation if your finance application isn’t approved for any reason.

-- It removes your block of land from the market while the agent waits to hear about your finance approval.
+- It removes the block of land from the market, while the agent waits to hear about your finance approval.

-- It gives you time to obtain your finance.
+- It gives you time to obtain finance.

-The primary reason for adding specific information like this is to protect you against having to accept finance that isn’t right for you or your situation.
-So, if you’ve already received a pre-approval from your lender and you already know your interest rate, you can enter this information into your clause.
+The primary reason for adding specific information like this is to protect against you having to accept finance that isn’t suitable for you or your situation.
+So, if you’ve already received a pre-approval from your lender and you already know your interest rate, you can enter this information into the clause.

 What if a building contract changes?